 Paper texts are easier to make notes in and to reference, both critical processes for students.
 If you want to read throw-away novels, go for the e-text.
 If you want a tool to use for passing a class and for ongoing use in your educational or professional life, use the traditional technology.

 What if there were a way to interact with a text, while also producing substantial typed notes that can be searched and indexed?
-For the many critics who lament the loss of the ability to annotate print textbooks, I have a mini-guide to several tools now available, for mostly free, that not only facilitate student-text interaction, but improve upon it.
+For the many critics who lament the loss of the ability to annotate print textbooks, I have a mini-guide to several tools now available, mostly for free, that not only facilitate student-text interaction, but improve upon it.
 My three favorites are: Diigo, A.nnotate, and, somewhat surprisingly, Kindle for PC.

 Like the popular del.icio.us, Diigo is a social bookmarking tool.
 Unlike del.icio.us, Diigo functions as an information management resource that allows users to annotate webpages and collaborate on research.
 It works as a plug-in for Firefox, giving you the ability to quickly bookmark, tag, share, and annotate any findings on the web.
 Moreover, all of your bookmarks, tags, and notes are completely searchable for fast retrieval.